-Figure 19.
-Percent distribution of core revenues, by source: Fiscal year 2018 group that report finance data using the same accounting standards as the comparison institution.
+Figure 20.
+Percent distribution of core revenues, by source: Fiscal year 2019

+NOTE: The comparison group median is based on those members of the comparison group that report finance data using the same accounting standards as the comparison institution.
 For more information, see the Methodological Notes.
 N is the number of institutions in the comparison group.